carboncoop/uk_carbon_intensity/README.md

 ## Carbon Intensity API
 The [UK Carbon Intensity API][uk_carbon_intensity_api] shows the carbon intensity of the electricity on the UK grid.

+The integration finds your nearest "outcode" (first bit of a postcode) from your location, and uses this to get your regional carbon intensity.

+If your outcode is not available, it will report the overall UK grid carbon intensity.

 ## Why?
 This integration may be useful to help you run home automation tasks or devices only when the grid is full of renewable energy.